devrimfidan/PostgreSQL-for-Everybody-Specialization/README.md

 ---
 # COURSE 1: DATABASE DESIGN AND BASIC SQL IN POSTGRESQL

-`COURSE 1: DATABASE DESIGN AND BASIC SQL IN POSTGRESQL`
 ## Module 1: Introduction to SQL

 In this module, I dive into SQL fundamentals, learning the basic syntax, creating tables, and inserting data.